fsprojects/TestDynamo/README.md

 var interceptor = new CreateBackupInterceptor(backups);
 using var client = database.CreateClient<AmazonDynamoDBClient>(interceptor);

-// execute some requests which are not intercepted.
-These will not be intercepted await client.PutItemAsync(...);
+// execute some requests which are not intercepted await client.PutItemAsync(...);
 await client.PutItemAsync(...);

 // create a backup.
 This will be intercepted var backupResponse = await client.CreateBackupAsync(new CreateBackupRequest {
     TableName = "Beatles"
 });

 // restore from backup.
 This will be intercepted await client.RestoreTableFromBackupAsync(new RestoreTableFromBackupRequest {
     BackupArn = backupResponse.BackupDetails.BackupArn
 });
 ```